-1 women health services at our military treatment facilities.
-2 With regard to contraception and access to it, all of our 3 new recruits do get education on reproductive health.
-We provide wide access to contraception, contraception 4 5 training, and counseling to our female service members.
-We 6 do things like ensuring they can get a 6-month prescription 7 for contraception before they deploy.
-So we make sure that whatever we are doing, we are providing the care not only on 8 base but in the deployed environment as well.
-9 10 Senator Sullivan: Dr. Bookless, let me ask a quick question.
-My time is almost out here.
-11 12 But the 2018 Nuclear Posture Review had a lot of 13 differences with regard to the 2010 Nuclear Posture Review.
-14 Can you expound upon some of the differences and some of the assumptions that went in to both of those reviews and how 15 16 they inform our strategy going forward now in today's 17 environment?
-18 Dr. Bookless: I think one of the more significant 19 differences was the assessment that the current world 20 security environment is much more complex --21 Senator Sullivan: Yes.
-22 Dr. Bookless: -- than it was in 2010.
-23 Senator Sullivan: Like Russia as an adversary in 2010 -- I do not think --24 25 Dr. Bookless: And China as a strategic competitor.
+- 1 women health services at our military treatment facilities. - 2 With regard to contraception and access to it, all of our - 3 new recruits do get education on reproductive health.
+We - 4 provide wide access to contraception, contraception - 5 training, and counseling to our female service members.
+We - 6 do things like ensuring they can get a 6-month prescription - 7 for contraception before they deploy.
+So we make sure that - 8 whatever we are doing, we are providing the care not only on - 9 base but in the deployed environment as well. - 10 Senator Sullivan: Dr. Bookless, let me ask a quick - 11 question.
+My time is almost out here. - 12 But the 2018 Nuclear Posture Review had a lot of - 13 differences with regard to the 2010 Nuclear Posture Review. - 14 Can you expound upon some of the differences and some of the - 15 assumptions that went in to both of those reviews and how - 16 they inform our strategy going forward now in today's - 17 environment? - 18 Dr. Bookless: I think one of the more significant - 19 differences was the assessment that the current world - 20 security environment is much more complex -- - 21 Senator Sullivan: Yes. - 22 Dr. Bookless: -- than it was in 2010. - 23 Senator Sullivan: Like Russia as an adversary in 2010 - 24 -- I do not think -- - 25 Dr. Bookless: And China as a strategic competitor.

-Senator Sullivan: So what does all that imply for our nuclear strategy?

-Dr. Bookless: I believe it means that our nuclear 3 4 strategy has to be adjusted to be more flexible.
-Going forward, we have to be prepared to address new challenges in 5 6 our deterrent.
-And a couple of those suggested new 7 directions were identified in the Nuclear Posture Review: a low-yield ballistic missile warhead and the possibility of 8 getting a sea-launched cruise missile once again.
-That is 9 10 currently, it is my understanding, only in a study mode.
-But those are examples of the kinds of changes that we are 11 12 looking at.

-Also, I believe the recommitment to renewing the infrastructure and the workforce for the future are critical elements of our deterrent.
+- 1 Senator Sullivan: So what does all that imply for our - 2 nuclear strategy? - 3 Dr. Bookless: I believe it means that our nuclear - 4 strategy has to be adjusted to be more flexible.
+Going - 5 forward, we have to be prepared to address new challenges in - 6 our deterrent.
+And a couple of those suggested new - 7 directions were identified in the Nuclear Posture Review: a - 8 low-yield ballistic missile warhead and the possibility of - 9 getting a sea-launched cruise missile once again.
+That is - 10 currently, it is my understanding, only in a study mode. - 11 But those are examples of the kinds of changes that we are - 12 looking at. - 13 Also, I believe the recommitment to renewing the - 14 infrastructure and the workforce for the future are critical - 15 elements of our deterrent.
 It is not just the warheads.
-It is the warheads, the infrastructure, and the people combined that make up our deterrent.

-18 Senator Sullivan: Thank you.

-20 Senator Wicker: Thank you, Senator Sullivan

-21 Senator Warren?

-22 Senator Warren: Thank you, Mr. Chairman.

-Dr. Bookless, I want to start by thanking you for your work supporting the 2010 Nuclear Posture Review and the New START treaty between the United States and Russia.
-This is a treaty that places verifiable and mutual limits on nuclear weapons and on their delivery vehicles.
-This treaty expires in 2021, but the U.S. and Russia can extend the treaty by 5 years to 2026 if both sides agree.
+It - 16 is the warheads, the infrastructure, and the people combined - 17 that make up our deterrent. - 18 Senator Sullivan: Thank you. - 19 Thank you, Mr. Chairman. - 20 Senator Wicker: Thank you, Senator Sullivan - 21 Senator Warren? - 22 Senator Warren: Thank you, Mr. Chairman. - 23 Dr. Bookless, I want to start by thanking you for your - 24 work supporting the 2010 Nuclear Posture Review and the New - 25 START treaty between the United States and Russia.
+This is